Primary Navigation Mobile

 Range and charging

 Charging can be quick, as it will work with any Type 2 public rapid charger up to a rate of 100kW.
-This means that it will get you from 20-80% in just 20 minutes.
+This means that it will get you from 20-80% in less than 30 minutes regardless of battery size.
+A 7.4kW home wallbox charge will take around seven and a half hours.

-Our experience with this car, as well as the the standard e-C4 over a long-term test, suggests that around 170-180 miles is more realistic for a real-world figure, particularly if you spend time on the motorway.
+Our experience with the 50kWh, as well as the the standard e-C4 over a long-term test, suggests that around 170-180 miles is more realistic for a real-world figure, particularly if you spend time on the motorway.

 What models and trims are available?

-Even though there is just the one motor and battery combo, Citroen is offering all three trims on the e-C4 X. This means you get Sense, Shine and Shine Plus.
-The entry-level Sense has most things you’d want, with a 10.0-inch touchscreen with Apple Carplay and Android Auto, dual zone automatic air conditioning, cruise control and rear parking sensors among the highlights.
+Citroen only offers the top two trims on the e-C4 X, PLUS and MAX.
+The entry-level PLUS has most things you’d want, with a 10.0-inch touchscreen with Apple Carplay and Android Auto, dual zone automatic air conditioning, cruise control, rear parking sensors and a reversing camera.

 Review contents